Valutis

 Before long – you are too afraid to jump off.
 You get to a point where you are convinced you simply have to hunker down and keep running (or something “bad” will happen).
 That is no way to go through life!

 Let’s examine 4 primary differences between a treadmill and a journey.
-Use this to diagnosis your situation.
+Use this to diagnose your situation.

 Pay attention to how you spend a typical week.
 Are you driving to work the same way, fighting similar fires, covering all too familiar ground?
 Do you find your routine to be “boring” or “energizing”?
 When your alarm goes off do you wonder what unique experiences await or do you feel the dread of another Ground Hog Day about to start?